ChrisF1976/MMM-PDFSlideshow/README.md

 - Automatically switches between PDFs/pages based on the `displayTime`.

 ### Node Helper
-- Reads the specified PDF directory and filters only valid PDF files.
+- Reads the specified PDF directory or URL and filters only valid PDF files.
 - Sends the list of PDFs back to the frontend for display.
 - Logs errors if the directory cannot be read or contains no PDFs.
+- If `pdfPath: "",` is not blank then the `pdfURL`-folder is created